In COVID-19 milestone for West, Britain starts mass vaccination

 A SHOT FOR SHAKESPEARE

-Britain approved the Pfizer/BioNTech vaccine for emergency use less than a week ago, and is rolling it out ahead of the United States and European Union, from which it will finally part ways at the end of the year.
+Britain approved the Pfizer/BioNTech vaccine for emergency use less than a week ago, and is rolling it out ahead of the United States and European Union, with which Britain will finally part ways at the end of this year.

 The Brexit transition period ends on Dec.
-31, and there is the possibility of chaos at ports, with military aircraft on standby to step-in.
+31, and there is the possibility of chaos at ports afterwards, so military aircraft are on standby to step in.

+In total, Britain has ordered 357 million doses of seven different COVID-19 vaccines.

-The Pfizer/BioNTech vaccine is being imported from Belgium, while initial supplies of the AstraZeneca/Oxford shot are being shipped from Germany.
+The Pfizer/BioNTech vaccine is being imported from Belgium, while initial supplies of the AstraZeneca/Oxford shot are being shipped from Europe.

-“Of course, it adds complexity,” Steve Bates, chief executive of the BioIndustry Association, told reporters of the possible impact of Brexit.
-“But there is a robust plan for alternative routes and mitigation.”

-In total Britain has ordered 40 million doses of the Pfizer/BioNTech shot, enough to vaccinate 20 million people in the country of 67 million.
-It has ordered 357 million doses of seven different COVID-19 vaccines in all.

-Amid the gravity of the pandemic, the vaccination on Tuesday of one William Shakespeare, an 81-year-old of Warwickshire in England, was greeted with humour on social media.
+Amid the gravity of the pandemic, the vaccination on Tuesday of one William Shakespeare, an 81-year-old man from Warwickshire in England, was greeted with humour on social media.

 Twitter users joked about “The Taming of the Flu” and “The Two Gentlemen of Corona”.
-Some asked, if Margaret Keenan was patient 1A, was Shakespeare “Patient 2B or not 2B?”.
+Some asked whether Margaret Keenan was patient 1A, and Shakespeare “Patient 2B or not 2B?”

-Reporting by Alistair Smout; Additional reporting by Sarah Young, Kate Holton and Natalie Thomas; Editing by Guy Faulconbridge and Pravin Char
+Reporting by Alistair Smout; Additional reporting by Sarah Young, Kate Holton and Natalie Thomas; Editing by Guy Faulconbridge and Pravin Char/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.